microsoft/api-guidelines/Guidelines.md

 Sorting and Filtering parameters MUST be consistent across pages, because both client- and server-side paging is fully compatible with both filtering and sorting.

 #### 9.8.1.
-Server-driven paging
+Continuation tokens

-Paginated responses MUST indicate a partial result by including a continuation token in the response.
+Paginated responses MUST indicate a partial result by including a continuation token in the response using the OData control information `@nextLink`.
 The absence of a continuation token means that no additional pages are available.

 Clients MUST treat the continuation URL as opaque, which means that query options may not be changed while iterating over a set of partial results.